 Today, Swoon’s work can be found on the sides of buildings worldwide and has been given both permanent and transient homes in more classical institutions, including New York’s Museum of Modern Art, the Institute of Contemporary Art in Boston, the Tate Modern, and the São Paulo Museum of Art.
 Most recently, she has begun using film animation to explore the boundaries of visual storytelling.

-General operating support for CC is provided by Allegheny Regional Asset District, The Heinz Endowments, Bloomberg Philanthropies, the Elizabeth R. Raphael Fund of The Pittsburgh Foundation, the Pennsylvania Council on the Arts, and JENDOCO Construction Corporation.
+General operating support for Contemporary Craft is provided by Allegheny Regional Asset District, The Heinz Endowments, Henry L. Hillman Foundation, The Pittsburgh Foundation, Bloomberg Philanthropies, Opportunity Fund, the Elizabeth R. Raphael Fund of The Pittsburgh Foundation, the Pennsylvania Council on the Arts, JENDOCO Construction Corporation, and Giant Eagle Foundation.

 Artwork featured: Swoon.
 Dawn and Gemma, 2014.
 Photo courtesy of the artist.